Philadelphia Slip and Fall Lawyer

-Traumatic brain injuries/head trauma – traumatic brain injuries (TBIs) can have life changing consequences and require and extensive amount of medical and physical rehabilitation that occurs over months or years.
+Traumatic brain injuries (TBIs) can have life changing consequences and require an extensive amount of medical and physical rehabilitation that occurs over months or years.
 Traumatic brain injuries can impact multiple functional areas, including cognitive function, motor function, sensation and emotion.
 The impact of these injuries may impact an individual’s ability to continue employment or even perform activities of daily living.
 A slip and fall injury lawyer can understand the significant and sometimes life-long impact of these injuries and seek just compensation.

 To demonstrate that your slip and fall injury occurred due to someone else’s negligence, you will need to prove that the property owner knew, or should have known, about the dangerous condition and failed to address it properly.
 You will need to demonstrate the reasonableness of the property owner’s action or inaction.
 For example, a reasonable property owner should have a routine standard of cleaning for floors.
 Additionally, a property owner who fails to address a broken step several months after notification may not be considered reasonable.

 If the injured party’s actions contributed to the accident, they may be considered partially liable.
 As such, if the individual slipped on a wet floor while texting, personal carelessness may be a contributing factor of the accident.
 Situations like these may still be eligible for compensation, but the settlement or verdict may be reduced due to the partial responsibility of the injured party.